North Ward, Queensland: Geography

 North Ward is home to the beachside area known as The Strand, which overlooks Magnetic Island.
 The land is mostly flat at close to sea level except for Stanton Hill in the south of the locality (19.2551°S 146.8135°E) which rises to 60 metres.

 Kissing Point is a headland at the most northerly part of North Ward.

+North Ward Road (Warburton Street) runs through from north-west to south-east.

 History

 North Ward is among Townsville's oldest suburbs, dating to the 1870s.

 Townsville Central State School opened on 11 March 1869.
 It celebrated its centenary in 1969.

 St Joseph's Catholic Primary School was established on 29 March 1873 by the Sisters of St Joseph of the Sacred Heart.
 Following argument between the sisters and the parish priest Father Connolly, the Sisters of St Joseph left Townsville in March 1878.
 The Sisters of Mercy arrived in November 1878 to take over the operation of the school.

 Townsville Grammar School opened on 16 April 1888.
 It celebrated its centenary in 1988.

 The Townsville Golf Club is the oldest golf club in Queensland, having been established at Kissing Point in 1893.
 The club relocated to Aitkenvale in 1921, and then relocated to Rosslea in 1924.

-St Patrick's College was establied by the Sisters of Mercy on 1 January 1904.
+St Patrick's College was established by the Sisters of Mercy on 1 January 1904.

-Townsville Hospital School provided primary school education for children in the Second Townsville General Hospitalusing a teacher from the Cootharinga Special School.
+Townsville Hospital School provided primary school education for children in the Second Townsville General Hospital using a teacher from the Cootharinga Special School.
 The school opened on 26 August 1974 and closed on 31 March 1994.
 It was also known as the Cootharinga Special School Hospital Annexe, Townsville Hospital Special School, and Townsville Hospital State School.